The Edge of Night: The 1970s

 Adam subsequently left Mike Karr's law firm as partner and opened his own practice.
 He hired Nicole as his secretary, and their romance blossomed.
 But when Nicole sensed his lack of interest in marriage, she went to work for another attorney, Jake Berman (Ward Costello).
 She continued to date Adam and told him if he did not propose to her by New Year's Eve, their relationship was finished.
 Shortly afterward, she got a marriage proposal from her new boss, widower Jake Berman.
-She did not accept it, but moved to New York City with him when he decided to become a partner at another law firm.
+She did not accept it but moved to New York City with him when he decided to become a partner at another law firm.
 Adam then searched for Nicole in New York until he found her at the stroke of midnight on New Year's Eve and proposed to her.
 When Adam and Nicole returned to Monticello, so did Jake, determined to prevent them from marrying.
-He plotted with exconvict Johnny Dallas (John LaGioia) to frame Adam for attempted murder.
+He plotted with ex-convict Johnny Dallas (John LaGioia) to frame Adam for attempted murder.
 Johnny did not show up, but Jake was murdered by Joel Gantry (Paul Henry Itkin, Nicholas Pryor) and Adam was arrested for the murder immediately following his wedding to Nicole at the Karr residence.
 The day before the jury would have found Adam guilty, Joel Gantry was found by Kevin Jamison (Dick Shoberg) in San Francisco.
 Joel was really Edith Berman's son from her previous marriage, and he was convinced that Jake had murdered his mother.
 Adam and Nicole thus were reunited and settled into married life.
-Sometime later, she was believed to have died in a boating accident in the Caribbean, but was discovered alive 18 months later by Kevin Jamison (then played by John Driver) in France.
+Sometime later, she was believed to have died in a boating accident in the Caribbean but was discovered alive 18 months later by Kevin Jamison (then played by John Driver) in France.
 At the same time, Adam proposed to Assistant District Attorney Brandy Henderson (Dixie Carter).
 Adam and Nicole eventually reunited about six months after Nicole was discovered alive, and Brandy left town another six months later.
 Their marriage ended when Adam was murdered.
 A young doctor, Miles Cavanaugh, came along and became interested in Nicole.
 Although the actress who played Nicole was only four years older than the actor playing Miles, the producers replaced her with another actress who was ten years younger than he - a rarity in the soap opera genre, presumably done to break completely with the prior Nicole storylines.
 Nicole and Miles eventually married but the new actress was herself replaced four years later by another actress.
 Two years after that, Nicole died after her makeup powder was poisoned.